tulicsgabriel/Machie-Learning-models-from-scratch/README.md

-# Machie-Learning-models-from-scratch
+# Machine-Learning-models-from-scratch

-Linear regression & Logistic regression model implemented from scratch and compared to the sklearn library implementation
+Linear regression & Logistic regression model implemented from scratch and compared to the sklearn library implementation.